wonsunahn/CS1632_CICD_Docker/README.md

 # Submission

-I expect each of you to go through this exercise and then work on tasks that you were not able to complete together.
 When you have done all the tasks you can, please submit "Supplementary Exercise 4 Report" on GradeScope.
 The report consists of "Yes" or "No" questions on whether you were able to complete a task and reflections.
-If either one of you in a group was not able to complete a task, please mark "No".
+If you were not able to complete a task, please mark "No".
+For the tasks that you said "No", I expect you to explain the issue that prevented you from fulfilling the task on the reflections questions at the end of Part 1 and Part 2.

 # Groupwork Plan

 I expect each group member to experience CI/CD pipelines.
 I created individual repositories for each of you, so please work on your own repositories to implement the pipelines.
-After both of you are done, compare the YAML files that each of you wrote.
-Discuss, resolve any differences, and submit the GitHub repository of your choice.